MrRocketR/job4j_cinema/README.md

 <h1>job4j_cinema</h1>

 Project "CINEMA" is a service for booking movie tickets.
 The project was created as a part of the learning activity.
 Spring Boot technology is used in the project.
-At the request of any page, the current session is filtered through java.servlet.Filter and the user is redirected to the authorization page.
+At the request of any page, the current filmSession is filtered through java.servlet.Filter and the user is redirected to the authorization page.
 Only the authorized user can create/edit films and buy tickets.
 All entries are saved in the database.

 Technologies used in the project: